 Continental Divide Trail Idaho

 The Continental Divide Trail Idaho brings sections of trails with a seemingly endless rollercoaster of hills.
 Constant up and down hiking in the hills.
 Some of the resupply towns are difficult to reach.
-It is the time when both northbound and southbound thru hikers will need to make big miles to avoid the snows which will be arriving soon.
+It is the time when both northbound and southbound thru-hikers will need to make big miles to avoid the snow which will be arriving soon.

 - Day 114 Hello Idaho